Counseling Department

 plynch@sacredheartacademyli.org

-Special Services Counselor
+Coordinator of Special Services/School Counselor

 Ms. Mary Christy